PoisotLab/ms_network_prediction/manuscript.md

 (a _false positive_ (FP)), or the model predicts no interaction but it does exist (a _false negative_ (FN)).

-A naïve initial approach to measure how well a model does is _accuracy_
-- the proportion of values it got correct.
+A naïve initial approach to measure how well a model does is _accuracy_, *i.e.* the proportion of values it got correct.
 However, consider what we know about interaction networks: they are often very sparse, with connectance between $0.1$ and $0.3$.
 If we build a model that always guesses there will be no interaction between two species, it will be correct in the majority of cases because the majority of potential interactions in a network typically do not exist.
 Therefore this "empty-matrix" model would always have an _accuracy_ of $1-C$, where $C$ is the observed connectance, which would almost always be greater than 50%.
-In response to the general problem of biases in classifiers, many metrics have been proposed to measure binary-classifiers (@tbl:table).
+In response to the general problem of biases in classifiers, many metrics have been proposed to measure binary-classifiers (@tbl:validation).
 These can be divided into two general categories: those in the precision-recall space and those in the sensitivity-specificity space.

 | Name                      | Value | Success         | Description                                                   |
 |:--------------------------|:------|:----------------|:--------------------------------------------------------------|